sumitsinha2000/document-a11y-acclerator/backend/tests/README.md

 ## Golden snapshots

-The normalized analyzer payloads in `backend/tests/fixtures/expected/` drive the integration and PyPDF-focused tests.
+The normalized analyzer payloads in `backend/tests/fixtures/expected/` drive the integration and pypdf-focused tests.
 Check `backend/tests/fixtures/expected/README.md` for the full workflow before refreshing data.

 ### Refresh the canonical integration or other snapshots